kristopherjohnson/cxxforth/cxxforth.cpp.md

     #include <thread>

+cxxforht can use the GNU Readline library for user input if it is available.

+The Cmake build will detect whether the library is available, and if so define `CXXFORTH_USE_READLINE`.
+However, you may not want to link your executable with GNU Readline due to its licensing terms.
+You can pass `-DCXXFORTH_DISABLE_READLINE=ON` to `cmake` to prevent it from searching for the library.

+    #ifdef CXXFORTH_USE_READLINE
+    #include "readline/readline.h"
+    #include "readline/history.h"
+    #endif

 We have a few macros to define the size of the Forth data space, the maximum numbers of cells on the data and return stacks, and the maximum number of word definitions in the dictionary.